vert-x3/vertx-maven-service-factory/README.md

 It would install the Maven artifact `com.mycompany:clever-db-service:1.0` in your local Maven repository and look for a service descriptor with name `com.mycompany.clever-db.json`.

+### More than one service in an artifact

+If you have more than one service in a single Maven artifact, then you can specify which one you want to deploy by adding a qualifier after the coordinates.

+The qualifier is appeneded to the coordinates after two colons: `::`.

+For example if the artifact coordinates are `com.mycompany:clever-db-service:1.0`, and that artifact contains two services:

+One with a JSON descriptor called `com.mycompany.serviceA.json` and another with `com.mycompany.serviceB.json`, then to deploy service A you can specify the identifier as `service:com.mycompany:clever-db-service:1.0::serviceA`, e.g.

+    vertx.deployVerticle("ervice:com.mycompany:clever-db-service:1.0::serviceA", ...)

 ## Making it available